Azure/acs-engine/docs/clusterdefinition.md

 We also support external yaml scripts for these supported addons.
 In order to do this, you will need to pass in a base64 encoded string of the kubernetes addon YAML file that you wish to use to `addons.Data` property.
 When `addons.Data` is provided with a value, the `containers` and `config` are required to be empty.

+CAVEAT: Please note that this is an experimental feature.
+Since Addon.Data allows you to provide your own scripts, you face the risk of any unintended/undesirable consequences of the errors and failures from running that script.

 ```
 "kubernetesConfig": {
     "addons": [